Tips for managing ADHD at work

 Behavioural issues such as inattentiveness, hyperactivity and impulsiveness can cause difficulties in the workplace.

 Joining a self-help group or reputable web chat rooms for people with ADHD can help to share experiences and solutions to everyday problems.

-If problems of ADHD at work are causing distress, ask a GP for help.
+If problems of ADHD at work are causing distress, ask a GP or ADHD specialist or organisation for help.